Edward Reed (coach)

-Ed Reed was coach of Brown University’s water polo team from 1971 to 1992 (it held varsity status from 1974 to the end of his tenure).
-Initially, he was also head coach of the varsity swim team.
+Ed Reed was coach of Brown University’s water polo team from 1971 to 1992, where he led the team to seventeen consecutive New England Championships between 1975-1991.
+Prior to 1974, Brown's Water Polo team had been a Club Team, but achieved Varsity status that year.
+Initially, he was also head coach of the varsity swim team at Brown.

-Accomplishments
+College swimming

 As an undergraduate at Springfield College, Reed was a two-time All-American in swimming.
-At the 1965 New England Intercollegiate Championships he won the 200 Individual Medley.
+At the March 1965 New England Intercollegiate Championships in Cambridge he won the 200 Individual Medley with a New England Intercollegiate Swimming Association (NEISA) record time of 2:06.5 minutes.
+In 1965, he also set a NEISA record of 4:42 minutes in the 400-yard IM.
+He set school records in the Individual Medley, placed frequently in back stroke events, and served as team Co-Captain for Springfield in 1965.
+His knowledge of the training required to obtain swimming speed would later be valuable in coaching both Water Polo teams and swim teams.

+Brown swimming and water polo coach

 Coaching water polo at Brown, Reed achieved an impressive record of 420 wins, 159 losses, and 5 ties, holding a winning record in all seasons.
 He also won seventeen New England Championships in a row in addition to four Eastern Championships (three of those consecutively).
 His team went to the Eastern Championship ten times, and the NCAA tournament eleven.
-In 1983, 1984, and 1985, Brown University placed 6th at the NCAA tournament under his auspices.
+In 1983, 1984, and 1985, Brown University placed 6th at the NCAA tournament.
 Seventeen of his players earned All-American honors.
-Reed was named Eastern Water Polo League Coach of the Year in 1987 and 1989.
-He is a member of the Rhode Island Aquatic Hall of Fame (inducted 1986), Brown University Athletic Hall of Fame (1996), and the United States Water Polo Hall of fame (1999).

-Positions
+Coaching positions

+Reed initially coached swimming for Tufts University beginning in 1966 following his graduation with a Masters from Springfield College.
+After leaving Tufts in the Spring of 1971, he began coaching both swimming and water polo at Brown University where he stayed until 1994.
+Reed was appointed interim-coach at the University of Alabama for the 1994–1995 season, and then became the Aquatic Center Manager and then Aquatic Sports Director, before retiring after a long career in 2008.